errm/promenade/README.md

 ### Configuration

+If you are using rails it should load a railtie and configure promenade.

+If are not using rails you should call `Promenade.setup` after your environment has loaded.

 In a typical development environment there should be nothing for you to do.
 Promenade stores its state files in `tmp/promenade` and will create that directory if it does not exist.

 In a production environment you should try to store the state files on tmpfs for performance, you can configure the path that promenade will write to by setting the `PROMETHEUS_MULTIPROC_DIR` environment variable.